Manage smart credential authenticators

 Modify smart credential authenticator settings

-Before you assign a smart credential to users, review the smart credential authenticators settings, and modify them as required.
-You can also make changes to the settings after you assign smarts credentials.
-Changes made are applied to all smart credentials assigned to users in your Identity as a Service account.
+Before you assign smart credentials to users, review smart credential authenticator settings and update them as needed.
+You can also change these settings after assignment.
+Changes apply to all smart credentials assigned in your IDaaS account.

 Configure smart credential definitions

-A smart credential has two types of digital IDs:
+A smart credential definition can include two digital ID types:

 Add a smart credential